Tips for Creating an Outdoor Living SpaceTips for Creating an Outdoor Living Space

 Add a Heat Source

-It can get chilly outside on cool nights in fall, winter and spring.
+It can get chilly outside on cool fall, winter, and spring nights.
 Adding a heat source to your outdoor living space makes it possible to enjoy long, happy evenings lounging around your yard.
-There are many ways to heat up the space where you'll be spending time.
+There are many ways to heat up the space where you'll spend time.

-An outdoor fireplace adds ambiance as well as heat, while a fire pit makes it possible to roast marshmallows over the open fire.
+An outdoor fireplace adds ambiance and heat, while a fire pit makes it possible to roast marshmallows over the open fire.
 Homeowners who are not interested in building an actual fire to stay warm can use outdoor heaters or a gas fireplace that can easily be turned on and off.
 Talk to a licensed contractor to have one installed.

 Provide Seating

-Make space for you and your guests to lounge and spend time with outdoor seating areas.
-Patio furniture gets the job done, but built-in seating adds aesthetic value as well as practical value.
+Make space for you and your guests to lounge and spend time in outdoor seating areas.
+Patio furniture does the job, but built-in seating adds aesthetic and practical value.
 Whatever seating you provide, use cushions and pillows to make the space more comfortable.
-During the long months of fall and spring, in Mancos or elsewhere, drape your seating with throw blankets, if the space is sheltered from the elements.
-Also look into how to make cushions for outdoor furniture for a fresh change each season on a budget.
-These comfortable touches make your outdoor space more inviting to all members of the family.
+During the long months of fall and spring, drape your seating with throw blankets if the space is sheltered from the elements.
+Also, look into how to make cushions for outdoor furniture for a fresh change each season on a budget.
+These comfortable touches make your outdoor space more inviting.

 Make Cooking Possible

-Outdoor cooking can be a popular passtime to spend with friends and family, especially when your home is on a good amount of land.
+Outdoor cooking is a popular way to spend with friends and family, especially when your home has a good location for it.
 Many homeowners with outdoor living spaces will install a permanent stove and counters to make cooking possible all year round.
-To make cooking outside easier and more enjoyable, position the cooking space beneath a shelter.
-This enables you to cook outside even in times of rain, and prevents the countertop space from getting too dirty too quickly.
+Position the cooking space beneath a shelter to make cooking outside easier and more enjoyable.
+This lets you cook outside even when it's raining and prevents the countertop space from getting too dirty too quickly.

 Add Power